The Revere Hotel is at the edge of the Theatre District, 1 block from the Arlington "T" Station and 2 blocks from Boston Common and the Public Garden.

-Located in Fenway–Kenmore, this apartment is within a 15-minute walk of Fenway Park, Boston Museum of Fine Arts, and Beth Israel Deaconess Medical Center.
-Hynes Convention Center and Boston University are also within 1 mi (2 km).
+Located in Fenway–Kenmore, this hotel is within 1 mi (2 km) of House of Blues Boston, Fenway Park, and Boston University.
+Hynes Convention Center and Boston Museum of Fine Arts are also within 1 mi (2 km).

 While some may call Boston “Beantown,” in honor of its historic staple, you like to think of the New England city as “The Hub of the Universe” or “The City of Notions.”
 You’ve pored over the pages of Emerson and Alcott in search of ideas and stories, and you have not been disappointed.
 Now’s the time to journey to the land that inspired these and other literary greats.
 Armed with a leather notebook and your favorite pair of wandering shoes, you’re ready to seek out America’s brilliance.
 When you find yourself tiring of the powdered wigs of the past, contemporary flair will flourish through your getaway.
 If you’re wondering where to stay in Boston, you’ve come to the right place.
 Read on to learn more about Boston hotels in some of the city’s most beloved neighborhoods.

 Lining the green lawns of Boston Common with marquis and stage doors, the Theater District puts Boston’s performing arts scene right in the middle of the most popular sights and hotels in Boston.
 Book one of these lovely digs and you too will enjoy one of the best places to stay in Boston.
 Step out for a night at the opera, wander over to the nearby waterfront, and bask in the faint harmony of a matinee as you get ready to dine on fine seafood.